EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

-Finally, because the prediction comes from a GP, we can also calculate the normalised expected square error, which gives a measure of the (absolute, squared) error that accounts for the uncertainty in the prediction:
+Finally, because the prediction comes from a GP, we can also calculate the normalised expected square error via the [`nes_error`][exauq.core.modelling.GaussianProcessPrediction.nes_error], which gives a measure of the (absolute, squared) error that accounts for the uncertainty in the
+prediction:

 ``` { .python .copy }